edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 In this case, the [`Repo.insert`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert/2) function takes a `changeset`.
 It also takes other options like:

 - `:returning` for selecting which fields to return.
 It will return the fields the struct by default.
-- `:on_conflict` to specify an alternative action to raising an error.
+- `:on_conflict` to specify an alternative action to raise an error.
 We will use this one later on for upserts.

 See the official docs for more [options](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert/2-options).
 You can also use the [`Repo.insert!`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert!/2) function which is similar to [`Repo.insert`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert/2) which will raise if the changeset is invalid or an error happens.